Doctor of Nursing Practice (DNP) in Nurse Anesthesiology

-USF’s Nurse Anesthesia is a full-time lockstep program, which requires that all cohorts take all their courses together.
+USF’s Nurse Anesthesiology is a full-time lockstep program, which requires that all cohorts take all their courses together.
 We do not allow students to transfer in any curriculum courses.

-Yes, a live day-long orientation is required for each formally admitted student.
+Yes, orientation is required for each formally admitted student.
 Orientation will be held in late Spring and prior to the start of the program.
 In addition, every student is expected to attend live Intensives typically offered in the first week of Summer semester.

 We do not require an admission deposit.
 You simply need to return your Intent to Enroll form in by the specified deadline.

 The attrition rate for our most recently graduated DNP Nurse Anesthesiology Major cohort was 2%.

 100% of our students were employed upon graduation.